 Ambisonics in Wwise: Overview

-Released with Wwise 2016.1, the key feature of the ambisonics pipeline consists of being able to set the channel configuration of busses to 1st, 2nd, or 3rd-order ambisonics.
+The key feature of the ambisonics pipeline is the ability to set the channel configuration of busses to 1st, 2nd, 3rd, 4th, or 5th order ambisonics.
 From there, any non-ambisonic signal routed to such a bus is automatically encoded to ambisonics, and any ambisonic signal routed to a non-ambisonic bus is automatically decoded, according to the chosen positioning settings.
-Finally, ambisonic signals routed to ambisonic busses are either passed unchanged (2D positioning) or rotated according to the relative orientation of the game object and listener (3D positioning), using the properties of ambisonics.
-In complement, you may:
+Finally, ambisonic signals routed to ambisonic busses are either passed unchanged (Direct Assignment) or rotated and contracted according to the relative positions and orientations of the game object and listener (3D Spatialization).
+In addition, you can:

-- Import and play back B-format assets (up to 3rd order);
+- Import and play back B-format assets in FuMa format (up to 3rd order) or AmbiX format (up to 5th order);

 - Use Effect plug-ins to customize decoding;

-- Use Effect plug-ins such as Auro Headphone to convert ambisonics to binaural;
+- Use Effect plug-ins such as Google Resonance or Auro Headphone to convert ambisonics to binaural;

 - Record an ambisonic bus to disk and re-import it using the Wwise Recorder;